-Community-based Supervision
+Community-Based Supervision

-The Community-based Supervision Unit (CBSU) case assignment is based on the school districts where youth on probation attend school.
+The Community-Based Supervision Unit (CBSU) case assignment is based on the school districts where youth on probation attend school.
 The CBSU is designed to give officers increased access to youth during the school day which provides a better opportunity to supervise and support them in the community.
-This innovative method of supervision partners probation officers with school districts to positively impact educational outcomes for Probation youth.

-Juvenile Field officers supervise both community and "office" cases, which allows youth to be moved between the two caseload types based upon their assessed needs and compliance with Probation.
+Juvenile Field officers supervise both community and "office" cases, which allows youth to be moved between the two caseload types based upon their assessed needs.
 This approach increases supervision efficiency, education and advocacy, and promotes healthy relationships between youth and officers.
-Further, there is improved information-sharing among school resource officers, teachers, and counselors.
 Through a fluid case planning process that often includes Child and Family Team (CFT) meetings, officers work with youth, families and community-based providers to ensure service needs are met.